2026 Resolutions

 5- Work on Hunger / Eating Habits

 I think I need to work on food habits this year because whatever it is I did resulted in me having 24/7 insatiable hunger and the inability to feel full.
-Probably takes 4-5 pounds of food to fill me up, so that’s like 30 eggs.
-Or 2 Costco pumpkin pies ( about 7500 calories ).
+Probably takes 4-5 pounds of food to fill me up, so that’s like 30 eggs or 2 Costco pumpkin pies ( about 7500 calories ).
 I already eat a pretty clean diet with no processed foods and high protein and I drink no calories.
 It’s just that a bag of frozen peas is a snack to me but it’s still 800 calories of peas, it doesn’t fill me up and I will be hungry an hour later.

 Anyway.
 Some starter ideas for the new year: